-Factbox: Memorable quotes from the London Olympics
+FACTBOX: Memorable quotes from the London Olympics

 "Good evening, Mr Bond."

-- Queen Elizabeth at 86 makes her film debut with James Bond star Daniel Craig in a clip for London's quirky opening ceremony where she appears to jump from a helicopter.
+- The 86-year-old Queen Elizabeth makes her film debut in a clip with James Bond star Daniel Craig shown as part of the quirky opening ceremony.

 "The female body is a masterpiece.
 Everyone likes to look at the female body, especially in dynamic, athletic sport."

-- Australia's Natalie Cook, gold medallist at Sydney in 2000, defends bikinis in beach volleyball.
+- Natalie Cook, gold medallist at Sydney in 2000, defends bikinis in beach volleyball.

+"The excitement is growing so much I think the Geiger counter of Olympo-mania is going to go 'zoink' off the scale."

+- London Mayor Boris Johnson is characteristically effusive in summing up the mood at an Olympics concert in London's Hyde Park.

 "There are many people who want to start rowing because I have come to the Olympic Games.
 We will start when I get back.
 We just have to wait for the boats to arrive."

-- Niger rower Hamadou Djibo Issaka trained for just three months for the men's single sculls, but never in his landlocked and mostly desert native country.
+- Wildcard Niger rower Hamadou Djibo Issaka trained for just three months for the men's single sculls, but never in his landlocked and mostly desert country.

+"When baby kicks, I will breathe in and breathe out and try to calm myself down and talk to baby: 'Behave yourself and help mummy to shoot!'"

+- Eight months pregnant, Malaysia's Nur Suryani Mohamed Taibi later said she felt "three or four kicks" during 10-metre air rifle qualifying.

 "My results come from hard work and training and I would never use any banned drugs.
 The Chinese people have clean hands."

-- Chinese swimmer Ye Shiwen brushes aside doping suspicions raised after the 16-year-old set a world record in the women's 400 metres individual medley.
+- Chinese swimming sensation Ye Shiwen brushes aside doping suspicions raised after the 16-year-old set a world record to win the women's 400-metre individual medley.

+"Some of you will be baffled, I can guarantee it ...
+I hope you enjoy that kind of Liquorice Allsorts of things.
+Many of you won't understand that reference, either."

+- Director Danny Boyle prepares international journalists for the opening ceremony he devised.

 "'Inspire a generation' is our motto.
 Not necessarily 'Create a generation', which is what they sometimes get up to in the Olympic village."

-- London Mayor Boris Johnson extols the "energy and enthusiasm" of the Games' 10,000 athletes, to whom some 150,000 condoms were distributed.
+- London Mayor Boris Johnson extols the "energy and enthusiasm" of the Games' 10,000 athletes, to whom some 150,000 condoms have been distributed.

-"I said 'The medal is there, we have to take it'.
-I had a super feeling.
-I felt something big, but now I feel something even bigger - a big pain."

 "We were getting rather frustrated with Transport for London at one point and discussed internally trying to get on a bus with a coffin."